pmp-gh/pmp-gh.github.com/notes/high_school/geometry.md

 </table>

 ### Perimeter and Area
-* The perimeter of a an n-gon is the sum of its sides.
+* The perimeter of an n-gon is the sum of its sides.
 * The area of a figure is the number of unit squares that make up the figure.
 * Area of a regular n-gon with side $s$ and apothem $a$ is $\frac{1}{2}nsa$.
 * Areas of common polygons are given below.